ictus4u/lizardfs-test-suite/README.md

 ## Getting Started

 The project is structured in 3 folders:
-* _scripts_: Contains utility scripts for preparing the project to run..
+* _scripts_: Contains utility scripts for preparing the project to run.
-* _services_: here reside the configuration for building the Docker images for the services, mainly a Dockerfile per each service and an entrypoint script for taking care of runtime settings.
+* _services_: Has the configuration for building the Docker images for the services, mainly a Dockerfile per each service and an entrypoint script for taking care of runtime settings.
-* _test-suite_: contains a first `lfs-test-suite1` configuration.
+* _test-suite_: Contains a first `lfs-test-suite1` configuration.
 It's described by a [docker-compose.yml](test-suite/lfs-test-suite1/docker-compose.yml) file.

 The services folder has two special images:

-* _lizarfs-dist_ is where the LizardFS modules are built from source code of their [official repository](https://github.com/lizardfs/lizardfs)
+* _lizarfs-dist_ is where the LizardFS modules are built from the source code of their [official repository](https://github.com/lizardfs/lizardfs)
-* _lizardfs-base_ is a ubuntu based image on top of wich the rest of the LizardFS service images are built.
+* _lizardfs-base_ is an ubuntu based image on top of which the rest of the LizardFS service images are built.

 ## Prerequisities